-When the question of Cricut Design Space compatibility with M1 was first asked on Reddit forum r/cricut many users were able to confirm that Design Space was indeed working normally on new Mac machines running the Big Sur OS.
-While some users reported that they were having connectivity issues between their Cricut machines and their computers, most reported that the problems had been eventually resolved.
+The question of Cricut Design Space compatibility with M1 was first asked on Reddit forum r/cricut.
+Many users were able to confirm that Design Space was working normally on new Mac machines running the Big Sur OS.
+Some users reported that they were having connectivity issues between their Cricut machines and their computers.
+But, most reported that the problems had been eventually resolved.

-Similarly, if you are an M1 Mac user curious about getting a new Cricut machine, you shouldn’t have to worry about any compatibility issues between the original software written for the Intel processor and the new M1 chip.
+Similarly, if you are an M1 Mac user curious about a new Cricut machine, don’t worry about any compatibility.
+The Rosetta code resolves any conflict between the original software and the new M1 chip.

 Is Silhouette software compatible with M1 Macs?